mexplatform/mex-vocabulary/README.md

 * `:AlgorithmClass`

 #### mexperf
-* `:ExecutionPerformance`:
+* `:ExecutionPerformance`: this class links the `:Execution` and its results, i.e., it's an entity for interlinking the `mexcore` and `mexperf` layers.
+For each execution you have to define at least one `:PerformanceMeasure` or `ExamplePerformance` or `UserDefinedMeasure` (see details below)
-* `:PerformanceMeasure`:
+* `:PerformanceMeasure`: the root for machine learning general measures, grouped into classes.
+Each described `:Execution` may produces one or more measures.
+Used for describing `:OverallExecution`.
   * `:ClassificationMeasure`
   * `:RegressionMeasure`
   * `:ClusteringMeasure`
   * `:StatisticalMeasure`
-* `:ExamplePerformanceCollection`:
+* `:ExamplePerformanceCollection`: Useful
-* `:UserDefinedMeasureCollection`: We know reusing is a key factor for semantic web, but sometimes the number of people would use your metric is quite low, of even zero!
+* `:UserDefinedMeasureCollection`: We know reusing is a key factor for semantic web, but sometimes the number of people would reuse your metric is quite low, of even zero!
 So, if you have a very specific measure formula for your business and want to describe use this class!
 Each `:UserDefinedMeasure` stores a unknown measure value and its formula.
 Of course we will keep an eye on it for the `measures` updating!

 ### I've not found a specific machine learning algorithm! (or any information else)
 Despite efforts for keeping everything up-to-date you might not find your machine learning algorithm into `MEX`, for instance, or even one specific machine learning tool.
 That's bad, we know! :-( However, we are going to have the pleasure to quickly update the vocabulary to satisfy your desires, just let us know! ;-)